readthedocs/readthedocs.org/docs/user/intro/accounts.rst

 VCS provider authentication is required for the following features:

 * :doc:`/pull-requests`
-* Automatic repository syncing for easy project import
+* Automatic repository syncing for easy project creation
-* Automatic webhook creation on project import
+* Automatic webhook creation on project creation

 .. seealso::